matrix-org/sytest/docker/README.md

 Included currently is:

-- matrixdotorg/sytest, a base container with SyTest dependencies installed
+- matrixdotorg/sytest, a base container with SyTest dependencies installed: available in `stretch` or `buster` flavours
-- matrixdotorg/sytest-synapse:py35, a container which will run SyTest against Synapse on Python 3.5
+- matrixdotorg/sytest-synapse, a container which will run SyTest against
+  Synapse: available in `stretch` (aka `py35`) and `buster` (aka `py37`) flavours
 - matrixdotorg/sytest-dendrite, a container which will run SyTest against Dendrite

 ## Using the containers